aheltonsjma/digital-strategy/04_Organizational_Adaptation.md

 **The following future projects exemplify the Experiences and Engagement strategy outlined above and will be pursued after 2021:**

 * Transition from Embark to a web based collections management platform, For example: TMS Collections (Gallery Systems).
 * Establish a Digital Asset Management system to improve workflow around asset management and rights/reproduction for Exhibitions, Marketing, and other uses.
+For example: TMS Collections comes with a DAM solution built in we may opt to use.
 * Identify a strategy for digitizing the SJMA archive and entering into the museum's DAM system.
 -----